-A class of independent contractors means a group, type or category of contractors who carry out the same type of work for the employer, for example, all electrical, cleaning, administrative, information technology contractors or labour hire.
+A class of independent contractors means a group, type or category of contractors who carry out the same type of work for the employer, for example, all electrical, cleaning, administrative or information technology contractors.
 It might also be a category of independent contractors, for example, contractors who are on site for more than six months.

 In such a case, the most effective way to safeguard the health, safety and welfare of everyone may be for the HSR to represent direct employees, the independent contractors and any employees of the independent contractors.

 This is consistent with other sections of the OHS Act.
 An employer must, so far as is reasonably practicable, provide and maintain for employees of the employer, independent contractors and employees of such independent contractors a working environment that is safe and without risks to health.
 An employer must, so far as is reasonably practicable, consult with employees of the employer, independent contractors and any employees of such independent contractors on certain matters.

 The independent contractors and their employees who are to be represented by the HSR on health and safety matters should be consulted before it is agreed that they will be represented in that way while working in that workplace.

 Can independent contractors (and their employees) be part of establishing a DWG or electing HSRs at a principal employer's workplace?